Royal New Zealand Navy: Volunteer Reserve

 At present civilians can join the RNZNVR in one of three branches: Administration, Sea Service (for service on inshore patrol vessels), and Maritime Trade Organisation (formerly Naval Control of Shipping).
-In addition ex regular force personnel can now join the RNZNVR in their former branch, and depending on time out of the service, rank.
-The requirement to attend compulsory training one night a week has recently been removed.
+In addition ex-regular force personnel can now join the RNZNVR in their former branch and, depending on time out of the service, rank.

 Training

-Naval Ratings begin an 18-week basic training course (Basic Common Training) prior to commencing their branch training (Basic Branch Training) which focuses on their chosen trade.
+Naval Ratings begin an 18-week basic training course (Basic Common Training (BCT)) prior to commencing their branch training (Basic Branch Training) which focuses on their chosen trade.

-Naval Officers complete 22 weeks of training in three phases before commencing specialist training.
+Naval Officers complete 22 weeks of training in three phases (Junior Officer Common Training (JOCT)) before commencing specialist training.

 Finance

 Routine funding

 The RNZN is funded through a "vote" of the Parliament of New Zealand.
 The New Zealand Defence Force funds personnel, operating and finance costs.
 Funding is then allocated to specific "Output Classes", which are aligned to policy objectives.

 Funding allocation in each Output Class includes consumables, personnel, depreciation and a 'Capital Charge'.
 The Capital Charge is a budgetary mechanism to reflect the cost of Crown capital and was set at 7.5% for the 2009/2010 year.